 Frederick Douglass was one of the most famous abolitionists in American history.
-He was born near Hillsboro, Maryland in February of 1818.
+He was born near Hillsboro, Maryland, in February of 1818.
 He was born into slavery and was separated from his mother when he was a baby.
 Douglass never knew his father and was moved to different residences throughout Maryland during his childhood.
 At the age of 12, Frederick began receiving reading lessons from the wife of his “master,” even though it was illegal to teach slaves to read.
 Frederick proved to be a quick study and was soon reading newspapers, magazines, and books.
 Through his reading of political journals, Frederick realized the horrors of slavery.
-In deed, many slaveholders endeavored to keep slaves illiterate so that they would not question their position and desire a better life.
+Indeed, many slaveholders endeavored to keep slaves illiterate so that they would not question their position and desire a better life.

 Douglass was soon sent away to another slave owner named Mr. Freeman.
 Mr. Freeman allowed Frederick to teach other slaves to read.
 Frederick taught over 40 slaves how to read passages from the New Testament.
 Other slave owners, however, became angry and destroyed the “congregation” in which Frederick taught.
-Four years later, in 1837, Frederick married a free Black woman named Anne Murray.
+Four years later, in 1837, Frederick married a free black woman named Anne Murray.
 They would have five children.
-He gained his own freedom by escaping from captivity by dressing as a sailor and boarding a train at Havre de Grace, Maryland near Baltimore.
-By the time he reached New York City he was free man (though not officially a free man).
+He gained his own freedom by escaping from captivity by dressing as a sailor and boarding a train at Havre de Grace, Maryland, near Baltimore.
+By the time he reached New York City he was a free man (though not officially a free man).
 The trip took less than a day.
-Douglas continued to Massachusetts and soon joined the abolitionist cause.
+Douglass continued to Massachusetts and soon joined the abolitionist cause.
 Inspired by the famous abolitionist William Lloyd Garrison, Douglass became an anti-slavery speaker and writer.
-At only 23 years of age, Douglas became a leading speaker for the cause and joined several movements including the American Anti-Slavery Society.
-He also supported the feminist cause and participated in the Seneca Falls Convention, a woman’s rights convention in 1848.
+At only 23 years of age, Douglass became a leading speaker for the cause and joined several movements including the American Anti-Slavery Society.
+He also supported the feminist cause and participated in the Seneca Falls Convention, a women’s rights convention in 1848.

-By the time of the start of the Civil War, Douglass was one of the nation’s most prominent Black men.
-Later, the North Star was merged with other newspapers and was called the Frederick Douglass Paper.
+By the time of the start of the Civil War, Douglass was one of the nation’s most prominent black men.
+Later, The North Star was merged with other newspapers and was called the Frederick Douglass Paper.
 Douglass believed the primary cause of the Civil War was to liberate the slaves.
-After Lincoln issued the Emancipation Proclamation, Douglas continued in the fight for the rights of the freed slaves.
-After the assassination of President Lincoln, Douglas gave an impromptu speech at his memorial service.
-While Douglass’ speech mentioned Lincoln’s shortcomings in the fight against slavery, he gave Lincoln much credit for the liberation of the slaves, “Can any colored man, or any white man friendly to the freedom of all men, ever forget the night which followed the first day of January 1863, when the world was to see if Abraham Lincoln would prove to be as good as his word?”
+After Lincoln issued the Emancipation Proclamation, Douglass continued in the fight for the rights of the freed slaves.
+After the assassination of President Lincoln, Douglass gave an impromptu speech at his memorial service.
+While Douglass’s speech mentioned Lincoln’s shortcomings in the fight against slavery, he gave Lincoln much credit for the liberation of the slaves, “Can any colored man, or any white man friendly to the freedom of all men, ever forget the night which followed the first day of January 1863, when the world was to see if Abraham Lincoln would prove to be as good as his word?”
 The speech was followed by a rousing standing ovation.
 It is said that Mary Lincoln was so moved by the speech that she gave Douglass Lincoln’s favorite walking stick.